FlyingGraysons/wXOR/README.md

 ### To use:
 `./wXOR -e <input file> <output file>` encrypts input file
-`./wXOR -d <input file> <output file>` decrypts input file
+`./wXOR -d <input file> <output file>` decrypts input file Output file is optional, and defaults to wXOR.txt
 #Features
 - Randomly generated 64-bit encryption, using XOR.
-- Because it does not use hashes, it is incredible time consuming to crack
+- *Because it does not use hashes, it is incredible time consuming to crack*
 - Also, anyone can change bit-count by changing simple setting in the header file.
 - The output filename is also settable.
 - Uses binary read and write to encrypt any file type, of any length.